Ankit-Ghosh/Blog_App/README.md

 # Blog App

-A simple and interactive web-based Blog Application built with PHP, HTML, CSS, and JavaScript.
-This project allows users to create, view, edit, and delete blog posts, providing a comprehensive platform for managing blog content.
+A simple and interactive web-based Blog Application built with PHP, HTML, CSS, JavaScript and MySQL.
+This project allows users to create, view, edit, and delete blog posts providing a comprehensive platform for managing blog content.
 The application features user authentication and session management to ensure secure access.

 ## Features